erikaris/til/machine_learning.md

 ## Definition:

 1. ....
-2. It's all about building a model.
+2. It's all about building a model for ML activities:
+    1. Classification
+    2. Clustering
+    3. ...

+## Classification:

+1. Definition: ....
+2. How?
+    1. Decision Trees.
+    2. ...

 ## Steps for building a model